Salman0112358/remoteRepo/README.md

 this line of text was added on through the terminal on the amazon workspace I hope it work how do i get out of this.
 This change was done on nano in the AWS terminal

+A few more changes after cloning through SSH instead of HTTPS